wimrijnders/CmdParameter/README.md

  Note that these are very different goals from making this simple.
  The downside is that this code becomes more complex.
 I think this is a worthwhile tradeoff.

+To be more specific:

+ - **Declarative definitions** - The command line parameters are defined in a structure separate from program code.
+ - **Allow commands** - Headers for groups of command, of the form `app command {options}`.
+ - **Extensive validation and checking of values** - ensure that anything will be correct upon usage, in an extensible way.
+ - **Arbitrarily large help text** - start small, add more as required without limit.

 -----